sr99622/wabash/README.md

 ### Project Configuration
 ---

-A Python version greater than or equal to 3.10 with the ability to create virtual environments is required.
+A Python version greater than or equal to 3.10 and less than or equal to 3.13 with the ability to create virtual environments is required.
 Linux distributions ship with a default Python pre-installed and the version can be verified using the command `python3 --version`.
 In the instructions that follow, some commands may be Python version dependent, and are described using the notation `X.XX` to represent the version.
 Additionally, some basic tools are required to build the program.
 Select from the instructions below for your distribution.

 Install build tools.